 - Become a Member

-Are you an underrepresented minority student (Black, Latinx, and Indigenous) looking to pursue a graduate degree in physics?
+Are you a student from historically marginalized backgrounds (Black/African American, Latinx, and Indigenous) looking to pursue a graduate degree in physics?

 The APS Bridge Program aims to provide you with the necessary tools and resources to achieve success in a graduate program.
 This begins through the encouragement of holistic admissions practices during the Bridge application review process.